Music, Research, Cool Artists Glen Walton Music, Research, Cool Artists Glen Walton

 ‘Inclusive’ testing of their installation at the Pompidou

-Interview on State of the Art - PBS by Glen Walton
+Interview on State of the Art - PBS

 I had the great pleasure to chat to Annika on State of the Art about Playable Streets’ new online platform ‘Playable Web’.
 We discuss moving from interaction online onto the internet.
 How does a company that is so focussed on real and tangible touch interactions create work that is still collaborative in spirit?